-The proposal shall be signed by an individual(s) authorized to execute legal documents on behalf of the Proposer.
-Failure to provide all required submittals may result in a proposal being found non-responsive and given no consideration.
+The proposal must be signed by an individual(s) authorized to execute legal documents on behalf of the Proposer.
+Failure to provide all required submittals may result in a proposal being found non-responsive and eliminated from further consideration.

-Four (4) hard copies of the proposal and one electronic PDF version of the proposal on a flash drive shall be received in a sealed envelope with a return address, including business name, no later than 4:00 p.m. on Monday, April 23, 2018 to the following address:
+Four (4) hard copies of the proposal and one electronic PDF version of the proposal on a flash drive must be received by the City in a sealed envelope with a return address, including business name, no later than 4:00 p.m. on Monday, June 11, 2018 at the following address: